schlatterbeck/hamradio/README.rst

 .. |--| unicode:: U+2013   .. en dash

-Trivia: The name comes from the German word "Amateurfunk" = Hamradio abbreviated AFU for this package.

 Note that the binaries currently installed with the package work only in conjunction with my logging database based on Roundup_.